y001j/eth-mining-proxy/README.md

 `127.0.0.1:9788` is socks5 proxy address, if use V2ray or shadowsocks，you can put  local http proxy address.

-don't use socks5 proxy, run command line:
+If you don't need socks5 proxy, run command line:

 `miningproxy 0.0.0.0 1081 asia2.ethermine.org:4444 `